Best GEO Tools for Cybersecurity Companies in 2026

 Best for Fortune 500 enterprise brands with SOC2 requirements

-Profound is the best-funded GEO platform in the market, with $58.5 million raised and enterprise customers including Ramp and US Bank.
+Profound is one of the best-funded GEO platforms in the market, with enterprise customers including Ramp and US Bank.
 The platform takes a read/write approach: track your brand's AI visibility and generate optimization recommendations.
 Its core strength is data depth and enterprise compliance, specifically SOC2 Type II certification and role-based access controls that security-conscious organizations require.

 The significant limitation for most cybersecurity SaaS companies is pricing.
 The Starter plan at $99/month monitors only a single AI engine, ChatGPT.
 Meaningful multi-engine monitoring requires the Growth plan at $399/month, which covers three engines.
 Full coverage across 10+ AI engines requires a custom Enterprise plan that typically runs well above $1,000/month.
-Independent analysis found Profound is 48% more expensive than the average GEO platform.
+Its Starter plan tracks ChatGPT only; full multi-engine coverage requires Growth or Enterprise.

 Pricing